mehty8/anti-social-app/README.md

    <img src="/main-page.png" alt="Main page">
    <p> </p>
    <p>
       Here We are, the main page.
 Amazing design right :).
-At the top You can check your sent or received videos.
-The videos are avaiable up to 12 hours form the making, after that They got completely deleted from the storage.
+At the top, You can check your sent or received videos.
+The videos are avaiable up to 12 hours from the making, after that They got completely deleted from the storage.<br>
-      Below that YOu can look for users.
-The system searches for any match that has the provided segment in it, so for "test", it will find "test1" "testarosa" "testicle" users as well.
+      Below You can look for users.
+The system searches for any match that has the provided text in it.
+For "test", it will find "test1", "testarosa", "testicle" users as well.
-      However only users that You are not friends with, or sent/received a friend request will appear.
+      However only users that You are not friends with, or sent/received a friend request will appear.<br>
-      After that YOu can see the friend request that were sent to You.
-In the frame, on the left side, there is the username of the requester, decline or accept it.
+      After that You can see the friend requests that were sent to You.
+In the frame, on the left side, there is the username of the requester, decline or accept it.<br>
       In the next segment You can see Your friends.
-By clicking on them You can record and send videos.
+By clicking on them You can record and send videos.<br>
-      Finally at the bottom of the page, You can logout or refresh the page.
-The session lasts for 10 minutes, so after login You will have 10 minutes before the system logs You out, to login again and start a new session.
-Because of that there safety measures introduced so the session will not expire while for instance You are recording a video, or if do so the system can handle the error.
-You can only start a user search up until 15 seconds, or a video recording up until 1 minute, before the session expires.
-The refresh button is usefull cause auto update function is not developed, so when You get a friend request, or your friend reuqest was accepted, You will not gonna be notified about them unless You refresh the page.
+      Finally at the bottom, You can logout or refresh the page.
+The session lasts for 10 minutes, so after login, You will have 10 minutes before the system logs You out, to login again and start a new session.
+Because of this there safety measures introduced so the session will not expire while for instance You are recording a video, or if do so, the system can handle the error.
+You can only start a user search up until 15 seconds, or a video recording up until 1 minute before the session expires.<br>
+      The refresh button is needed cause the auto-update function is not developed.
+So when You get a friend request, or your friend request was accepted, You will not be notified, unless You refresh the page.
    </p>
    <h2></h2>
 </div>